-We then propose that, consistent with the theory, the aggregate industry-level effects of firm-level adjustments and reallocations can be captured empirically using a measure of the shape of the firms' size distribution.
-On the basis of existing evidence (e.g., Bernard et al., 2014), we approximate an industry's firm size distribution by the Pareto distribution.
-Using detailed firm-level data over the period 1999-2007, we proceed to estimate industry-level Pareto shape parameters for size distributions of firms within industries in three countries: Germany, Sweden and the UK.
+We then propose that, consistent with the theory, the aggregate industry-level effects of firm-level adjustments and reallocations can be synthetically captured empirically using a measure of the shape of the firms' size distribution.
+Using detailed firm-level data over the period 1999-2007, we proceed to estimate industry-level Pareto shape parameters for size distributions of firms in three countries: Germany, Sweden and the UK.
 Our theoretical prediction is then examined by using the industry-level data to estimate an employment-output relationship augmented with the estimated Pareto shape parameters as well as with additional variables to control for observable country differences.
 One advantage with our sample is that these three countries are characterised by different firm-size distributions, different sectoral structures, and different welfare state models and labour market institutions.
-The inclusion of countries with different characteristics strengthens the robustness of our results and enables us to draw more general conclusions.
+Including countries with different characteristics strengthens the robustness of our results and enables us to draw more general conclusions.

-Data suggests that there is a large variability between industries and countries in the distribution of firms.
-For instance, we show that the UK has a distribution which is skewed towards smaller firms in comparison to the distributions in Germany and Sweden.
+Our data confirms that there is a large variability between industries and countries in the intra-industry distribution of firms.
+For instance, we show that the UK has a distribution which has a higher concentration of smaller firms in comparison to the distributions in Germany and Sweden.
 More importantly, we find that the distribution of firms plays a significant role in determining the effect of output changes on changes in employment at the industry level.
 As predicted by our theoretical model, employment responses are found to be larger in industries with higher shares of smaller firms.
-This result has implications for policy.
-To the extent that governments have in place employment creation and/or unemployment protection policies, such industries might require a greater intensity of intervention in recessions.
+This result has implications for policy - e.g., to the extent that governments have in place employment creation and/or unemployment protection policies, such industries might require a greater intensity of intervention in recessions.

 Although a number of recent contributions focus on the relationship between intraindustry reallocations and employment dynamics, the role of firms' distribution in determining fluctuations in employment remains relatively unexplored.
-Hence, as far as we are aware, the issue we address in this paper has not been dealt with in the existing literature.
+As far as we are aware, the issue we address in this paper has not been dealt with in the existing literature.